UAE To Take Part In India International Trade Fair - UrduPoint

 "There is considerable interest among the foreign business fraternity, who are eager to regain their business targets and place their brands among the right buyers," the Ministry said while announcing the return of the IITF after a year’s gap to Pragati Maidan, India’s renovated central fair ground in the national capital.

-"The area of IITF 2021 has been increased to 73,000 square meters, which is three times larger in comparison to the last edition," the announcement said.
+"The area of IITF 2021 has been increased to 73,000 square metres, which is three times larger in comparison to the last edition," the announcement said.

 The first five days of this year’s IITF will be exclusively reserved for businessmen.
 Thereafter, the fair will be open to the general public.